-The AUAR study area is highly disturbed with a lack of bumble bee or other native wildlife habitat.
+The AUAR study area is highly disturbed with a lack of rusty patched bumble bee or Blanding's turtle habitat.
 Species currently using the AUAR study area are adapted to a highly disturbed urban environment, and minimal impacts are anticipated to those species.
-No adverse impacts to protected species are anticipated.
-A review request has been submitted to the DNR and a response is pending.
+Additionally, because tree removal can negatively impact bats by destroying roosting habitat, the DNR recommends that tree removal be avoided from June 1 through August 15.No adverse impacts to protected species are anticipated.